AcenoTecnologia/tuxniffer/README.md

 #   path: /tmp/               # Path to save pipe file.
 On Windows the path name is ignored because the only path is \\.\pipe\.
 #   splitDevicesPipe: false   # Set true to create a separete log file for each device ([name]_[device_id]).

+## Optional crypto parameters.
+Values below are the default ones.
+# crypto:
+#   key_extraction: false                     # Set true to tryy to decrypt packets and extract keys from them.
+#   save_keys: false                          # Set true to save extracted keys on a .txt file.
+#   keys_path: keys                           # Path to file where keys will be saved uf save_keys is true.
+#   save_packets: false                       # Set true to save decrypted transport key packets on a bin file.
+#   packets_path: transport_key_packets       # Path to file where transport key packets will be saved if save_packets is true.
+                                              # If equal to simulation_path the packets will be written on append mode.
+#   simulation: false                         # Set true to read transport key packets from a bin file and add them on the log
+                                              # and pipe.
+(It allows wireshark to decrypt packets automatically).
+#   simulation_path: transport_key_packets    # Path to bin file where transport key packets will be loaded and simulated if
+                                              # simulation is true.
+#   security_level: -1                        # Zigbee network level of security for decryption.
+Accepted values between 4 and 7.
+                                              # Levels 0 to 3 do not have encryption and 4 is not supported because the lack
+                                              # of authentication.
+If not informed levels 4 to 7 will be tried until a match.

 ## Optional time in seconds to execute the sniffer.
 When -1 runs indefinitely (default).
 # duration: -1

+## You can add more devices to the list, but for each one, you need to set valid
+## values for all three required parameters (port, radio mode, and channel).
+## For log and pipe options, you can only set the parameters you want to change.
 ```

 You can add more devices to the list, but for each one, you need to set valid values for all three required parameters (port, radio mode, and channel).
 For log and pipe options, you can only set the parameters you want to change.